Consensys/doc.goquorum/docs/configure-and-manage/configure/consensus-protocols/raft.md

 By default, the number of peers is 25.
 Use the `--maxpeers N` command line option to configure the maximum number of peers where N is expected size of the cluster.

+## Migrate from Raft to another consensus protocol

+Migrating a network using Raft to a consensus mechanism suitable for production such as [QBFT](qbft.md) requires one of the following:

+* Stopping the Raft network and starting the new network with the state at the time of migration.
+  That is, historical transactions and state history are lost.

+* Replaying the historical transactions on the new network.
+  The historical transactions will be at different block heights, but the transactions and state history will be the same on the new network as on the Raft network.

+If you want enterprise support to migrate a Raft network, contact [support](https://consensys.net/quorum/contact-us/).